dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     holes in the type schema.
 When that completes, we now have a full static type for the pattern and all of its subpatterns.

-The full process only comes into play for pattern variable declarations and pattern-if statements.
+The full process only comes into play for pattern variable declarations, pattern assignment, and pattern-if statements.
 For switch cases, there is a separate pattern for each case and deciding how to unify those into a single downwards inference context for the value could be challenging.
 It's not clear that doing that would even be helpful for users.
 Instead, for switch statements and expressions, the type of the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type.

 #### Pattern context type schema